Only Yesterday: An Informal History of the 1920s: Summary

 The book covers events in the United States between November 11, 1918 (the end of World War I) and November 13, 1929 (which Allen described as the culmination of the Wall Street crash of 1929).
-Allen, who identified himself as a "restrospective journalist" rather than a historian, warns that "A contemporary history is bound to be anything but definitive".
+Allen, who identified himself as a "retrospective journalist" rather than a historian, warns that "A contemporary history is bound to be anything but definitive".
 Throughout the book, Allen's focus is on "the changing state of the public mind".

 The Book-of-the-Month Club bulletin recommended Only Yesterday with this summary:

 Those events, those styles in dresses and hair, those headlines in the newspapers, those fads and fancies and moods and happenings, that made up so jumbled a hodgepodge as we lived along through them, are revealed now as having a sequence, an inner coherence, a logic and meaning, which we did not dream of.
 It adds to our mental stature thus to look back into the past not only resuscitated in every detail, but so presented that it is an understandable segment of human experience and history.
 Readers of this portrait of the last ten years will find in their hands many clues to a better comprehension of the next ten.